DataSystemsGroupUT/dataeng/src/main/java/kstreams/exercise11/Readme.md

   - Stores its data on local disk.
   - Storage capacity: managed local state can be larger than the memory (heap space) of an application instance, but must fit into the available local disk space.
   - RocksDB settings can be fine-tuned, see RocksDB configuration.
-  - Available store variants: time window key-value store, session window key-value store.
+  - Available store variants: time window key-prefVal store, session window key-prefVal store.

 - in-memory (used here):
   - Stores its data in memory.